-Hotohori’s backstory is that he never wanted to be emperor.
-He was never truly loved by anyone and felt that if anyone actually did show him affection it was because of his title.
+Hotohori never wanted to be emperor.
+He was never truly loved by anyone, and felt that if anyone actually did show him affection it was because of his title.

 He then heard the legend of the Priestess of Suzaku and fell in love with her before he even met her.
-He waited for the day she would appear in this world, deep in the belief that they would fall in love and get together.
+He waited for the day she would appear in this world, deep in the belief that they would fall in love and live together forever.

 My biggest problem with Hotohori is, despite being a central character for the first few handful of episodes, he’s quickly negated from 98% of the show until the characters return to Konan.
 The reason for this is that he’s the emperor of Konan, so he can’t really leave Konan for that long.
-And when they get back we’re thrown a huge curve-ball; Hotohori got married and knocked up his wife while they were off getting the Shinzahos (Magical items needed to summon the gods).
+When they get back, we’re thrown a huge curve-ball – Hotohori got married and impregnanted his wife while they were off getting the Shinzahos (Magical items needed to summon the gods).

 Initially, Nuriko was an annoying pain in the ass.
 While acting like a girl, he was mostly a bitch.
 He hated that Hotohori gave much of his attention to Miaka, while Nuriko had been in his harem for years and he never paid any attention to him.

 Hotohori said he felt Nuriko’s presence when he met his bride.
 Almost as if he was introducing them.
-This is shown to be somewhat creepy because Houki, Hotohori’s wife, actually looks a lot like Nuriko.
+This is somewhat creepy because Houki, Hotohori’s wife, actually looks a lot like Nuriko.

 Despite a fan’s hopes that this is somehow Nuriko and that he finally got his wish to be the emperor’s wife, it’s not.
 But let’s save that for the OVAs.

-Chichiri’s an awesome character.
-He’s like Miroku from Inuyasha if he was not a pervert, he was 100x more powerful, and he was more cartoony.
+Chichiri: Chichiri’s an awesome character.
+He’s like Miroku from Inuyasha if he wasn’t a pervert, was 100x more powerful and was more cartoony.